-One of the most important things to learn at the very beginning of your marketing journey is the pricing models for your performance campaigns and marketing metrics which turn them into insights.
-You should know by now that campaign cost needs to be factored into your affiliate business model.
-That’s why we’ve created this digital marketing glossary for you.
+One of the most important things to learn along your marketing journey is the pricing models for the performance campaigns and marketing metrics which turn them into insights.
+This glossary should come in handy for you whenever you need to peek into the marketing vocabulary.

-Read about various advertising models, learn the difference between CPM, CPC, CPL, CPA marketing, find out why not everything works on a cost-per-click basis, and become a digital marketer whose quality score is always on point.
+Read about different pricing strategies, learn the difference between CPM, CPC, CPL, and CPA marketing, find out why not everything works on a cost-per-click basis, and become a digital marketer whose quality score is always on point.

 Pricing Models

-For starters, let’s break down the pricing models which you may encounter on your new professional path.
-Each of these will vary depending on which internet traffic source you choose so bear that in mind.
+For starters, let’s break down the pricing strategies you may encounter on your professional path.
+Each of these will vary depending on the type of advertising solution that you choose, so bear that in mind for the most competitive pricing strategy.

 CPM – Cost Per Mille